 Did you know?

-If for some reason you feel unsafe walking to and from your vehicle, call the RVC Police at the non emergency number (815) 921-4350 and ask for an officer to
+If for some reason you feel unsafe walking to and from your vehicle, call the RVC Police at (815) 921-4357 and ask for an officer to accompany you.

-Help the Rock Valley College Police keep our campus safe by doing the following:
+Help the Rock Valley College Police Department keep our campus safe by doing the following:

 Stay on the phone with the dispatcher until the police arrive.
 If you believe your life is in danger, attempt to leave the area and find a safe place until help arrives.
 Do NOT approach or attempt to apprehend the person(s) involved.